microsoft/AzureTRE/docs/cd-setup.md

 - `LOCATION`
 - `ADDRESS_SPACE`

-For descriptions of what each of these variables are, and example values, please review [docs/developer-quickstart.md](docs/developer-quickstart.md).
+For descriptions of what each of these variables are, and example values, please review [Developer quickstart guide](./developer-quickstart.md).